Multisensor Multiobject Tracking with Improved Sampling Efficiency: Introduction

 \subsection{State-of-the-Art}

 Traditional methods for \ac{mot} include \ac{pda} \cite{BarWilTia:B11}, \ac{mht} \cite{Rei:J79}, and methods based on \ac{rfs} \cite{Mah:B07,Wil:J15,VoVoHoa:J17,SauLiCoa:17}.
-Most of these traditional approaches suffer from a computational complexity that is exponential in important system parameters, including the number of measurements, objects, and sensors. \ac{mot} methods that are scalable with respect to these parameters have been recently developed in the framework of factor graphs and the \ac{spa} \cite{MeyBraWilHla:J17,MeyKroWilLauHlaBraWin:J18,TesMeyBee:20,MeyWil:J21}.
-The \ac{spa} is known to efficiently provide accurate solutions to high-dimensional Bayesian estimation problems.
-In particular, by performing local operations (``messages'') on the factor graph that represents statistical independences of random variables, accurate approximations (``beliefs") of the marginal posterior \acp{pdf} of unknown states \cite{KscFreLoe:01} are computed. \ac{spa}-based methods are versatile and have been successfully applied to a variety of applications, including cooperative localization\cite{WymLieWin:J09, MeyHliHla:J16, WinMeyLiu:J18, TeaLiuMeyConWin:J22}, \ac{slam} \cite{LeiMeyHlaWitTufWin:J19,LiLeiVenTuf:J22,LeiVenTeaMey:A22}, and focalization for underwater localization \cite{MeyGem:J21}.
+Most of these traditional approaches suffer from a computational complexity that is exponential in important system parameters, including the number of measurements, objects, and sensors. \ac{mot} methods that are scalable with respect to these parameters have been recently developed in the framework of factor graphs and the \ac{spa} \cite{MeyBraWilHla:J17,MeyKroWilLauHlaBraWin:J18,SolMeyBraHla:J19,TesMeyBee:20,MeyWil:J21}.
+Factor graphs represent statistical independencies of random variables.
+The \ac{spa} is known to provide accurate solutions to high-dimensional Bayesian estimation problems efficiently.
+In particular, by performing local operations (``messages'') on the factor graph, accurate approximations (``beliefs") of the marginal posterior \acp{pdf} of unknown states \cite{KscFreLoe:01} are computed. \ac{spa}-based methods are versatile and have been successfully applied to a variety of applications, including cooperative localization\cite{WymLieWin:J09, MeyHliHla:J16, WinMeyLiu:J18, TeaLiuMeyConWin:J22}, \ac{slam} \cite{LeiMey:19,LiLeiVenTuf:J22,LeiVenTeaMey:A22}, and focalization for underwater localization \cite{MeyGem:J21}.